ganeti/ganeti/doc/rapi.rst

 Add a set of tags.

 The request as a list of strings should be ``PUT`` to this URI.
-The result willl be a job id.
+The result will be a job id.

 It supports the ``dry-run`` argument.